-Multinational Aircraft Recovery Training – MART
+Disabled Aircraft Recovery Training – DART

-The overall objective of MART is to allow crews to stay sufficiently trained in the area of aircraft recovery, to familiarize less experienced crews with air recovery skills pooling and sharing equipment.
+The overall objective of DART is to allow crews to stay sufficiently trained in the area of aircraft recovery, to familiarize less experienced crews with air recovery skills pooling and sharing equipment.
 Every year the participants train in different scenarios recovering decommissioned airplanes and helicopters.
 The scenario changes yearly according to the hosting nation’s availability.

-MART is a unique opportunity for partners to build awareness in the area of air recovery and to exchange expertise in this area.
+DART is a unique opportunity for partners to build awareness in the area of air recovery and to exchange expertise in this area.

 European Air Refuelling Training – EART

 The EART training was introduced by EATC in 2014 following EDA’s air-to-air-refuelling initiative.
 Lessons learned from the past showed that for a smooth multinational operation, nations need to train together in advance.